sivarajans/Handbook/Javascript_Regular_Expression_CheatSheet.md

 index - the first matched index position
 input - original input string

-2. `/pattern/.test("string"` - return true if matches else false.
+2. `/pattern/.test("string")` - return true if matches else false.

+Thank you for reading my docs.
+If you feel anything can be updated, please create pull request.